 Participants will work for 19 ½ hours a week and the placement lasts 12 months.
 They receive the same statutory annual leave and public holiday entitlement as other employees.
 When the placement finishes, they should sign on again with their local social welfare office.
 They cannot participate in the Tús scheme again for 3 years.

 Childcare: If you need childcare in order to participate in the Tús scheme, you may be eligible for the After-School Child Care (ASCC) scheme.

 If the actual Jobseeker's Allowance (including dependants) you were getting is €188 a week or less, then you will get the minimum Tús weekly rate of €208 (that is €188 plus €20).
 If your actual weekly Jobseeker's Allowance (including dependants) is €188.01 or more, then you will get the equivalent rate plus €20 (there are some exceptions to this).

 The rules that apply to Jobseeker’s Allowance also apply to the Tús payment.
 In order to avoid any possible overpayments, if there is any change in your circumstances, you should inform your local development company or Údarás na Gaeltachta and your local social welfare office.
 One example of a change in your circumstances would be if your dependant got a job.
 Their income would be assessed as means and your Tús payment might be reduced.
 It cannot be reduced below the minimum rate of €208.

-Jobseeker's Allowance and Tús: If you get a place on a Tús scheme and your spouse or partner is claiming Jobseeker's Allowance (JA) in their own right, he/she can claim an Increase for a Qualified Adult with their JA.
-Your income from the Tús scheme (as a single person) is then assessed as insurable employment against their JA payment.
+Other payments and Tús: If you get a place on a Tús scheme and your spouse or partner is claiming Jobseeker's Allowance (JA), Disability Allowance (DA) or Farm Assist in their own right, they can claim an Increase for a Qualified Adult with their JA, DA or Farm Assist.
+Your income from the Tús scheme (as a single person) is then assessed as insurable employment against their payment.

 Participants will retain any extra benefits and the medical card provided they are still eligible.